Aveiro, Portugal: Economy

 Aveiro was known for many years for its production of salt and for the moliço seagrass harvest, which was used as fertilizer before the development of chemicals for that purpose.
 The boats once used for harvesting now carry tourists on the canals.
 Salt production has also decreased dramatically with only a few salt ponds still remaining.

 The region is now known for the preponderance of ceramics industries, a reflection of the regions advancements, resulting in a long productive tradition since the late Roman, early medieval period (reflected in the ceramics kilns).

 Software development is important too, both at the R&D centre for a large telecom company and at the University of Aveiro (UA) which is attended by 15,000 students on undergraduate and postgraduate programs.
 UA works with companies in national and European R&D projects.

-The city of Aveiro has several shopping centers and malls (Pingo Doce Shopping Center, Fórum Aveiro, Glicínias Plaza (Jumbo – Auchan), Aveiro's Shopping Center (Continente & Mediamarkt), Aveiro's Retail Park and the Oita Shopping Center).
+The city of Aveiro has several shopping centers and malls (Pingo Doce Shopping Center, Fórum Aveiro, Glicínias Plaza (Jumbo – Auchan), Aveiro Center (Continente & Mediamarkt), Aveiro's Retail Park and the Oita Shopping Center).
 This city has many traditional commerce stores.
 The most central one being Forum Aveiro with clothes stores, restaurant zone and book stores.

 The town's unemployment rate in 2015 was 12.5%; the University of Aveiro is a major employer.